-The proposal as facilitated by the proposed amendments contemplates a GFA of approximately of 111,712 sq m (1,202,457.96 sq ft) within the North Block of the Master Plan Area, consisting of 1,287 residential units and 2,495.8 sq m (26,864.6 sq ft) of indoor amenity space, in addition to 3,217.5 sq m (34,632.9 sq ft) of outdoor amenity space.
-This infill development represents the first phase of a long-term multi phased development for the Master Plan Area.
-A key component of this proposal is the retention of the existing Shouldice Hospital facilities and associated surface parking areas within the South Block as per the terms of an on-going lease agreement with the hospital tenant.
-In the long term, opportunities for adaptive reuse of the South Block and new development opportunities within the East Block will occur.
-As-of-right development permissions, will be retained within these blocks to accommodate their future growth.
-The key to success of the Master Plan area will be to achieve a development that is vibrant and animated for residents, visitors, and employees, including the provision of a trail network that achieves interconnection within the site and to the broader community network.
+- The proposal as facilitated by the proposed Official Plan and Zoning By- law amendments contemplates the following development: - GFA of 111,712 sq m (1,202457.96 sq ft) within the North Block of the Master Plan Area consisting of 1,287 residential units and 2,495.8 sq m (26,864.6 sq ft) of indoor amenity space. - There would also be 3,217.5 sq m (34,632.9 sq ft) of outdoor amenity space. - This development represents the proposed first phase of a long-term, multi-phased development of the Master Plan; - A key component of this proposal is the retention of the existing Shouldice Hospital facilities and associated surface parking areas within the South Block as per the terms of an on-going lease arrangement with the hospital tenant.
+According to the application submission, it is proposed that the South Block will see landscape enhancements to front lawn and orchard plantings of the estate house of the Shouldice Hospital integrating these as the key elements of the conservation strategy for the long term. - In the long term, it is anticipated that opportunities for adaptive re-use of the South Block and new development opportunities within the East Block will occur.
+As of right development permissions (725 residential units) are proposed to be retained within these two blocks to accommodate their future growth. - The provision of a trail network is proposed to achieve interconnection within the site and to the broader community.
+The Master Plan includes 1.799 ha (4.445 acres) of land that wrap around the western and southern limits of the Master Plan area, identified as the Western Block that will be reserved for conservation and be protected as part of these amendment applications.